 Introduction: Why Verbal Fluency Matters for Adults

-In this comprehensive guide, we’ll explore what verbal fluency is, why it matters, and how adults can train their brains to become more articulate and confident.
+This guide breaks down what verbal fluency truly is, why it matters, and realistic ways adults can train their brains to become more articulate and expressive.

 What is Verbal Fluency?